Boz Burrell: King Crimson

-In 1971 Burrell joined King Crimson as the new vocalist, having met Robert Fripp while both were performing with Centipede.
-After a last minute let down from new bassist Rick Kemp, Boz (who had only limited guitar-playing ability) was installed as the band's bass player with Fripp and Ian Wallace teaching him to play rather than start the search again.
+In 1971, Burrell joined King Crimson as the new vocalist, having met Robert Fripp while both were performing with Centipede.
+As well as a vocalist, the band were also in search of a new bass player.
+After Rick Kemp turned down a last-minute offer to join, Boz (who had only limited guitar-playing ability) was installed as the band's bass player with Fripp and Ian Wallace teaching him to play rather than start the search again.

 The band toured and recorded the band's fourth studio album, Islands (1971), a warmer sounding release and the band's only string ensemble experimentation.
 Tensions began socially on tour and creatively with the direction of the group's latest effort.
 This led to lyricist Peter Sinfield being ousted following the band's next tour.
 During rehearsals in early 1972 the band fell apart with all members leaving due to creative restrictions imposed by Fripp as a "quality control" measure.

 The band members were convinced to rejoin and fulfil their touring commitments for that year with the intention of disbanding thereafter.
-Recordings from this subsequent tour exist as the live compilation, Earthbound (1972), and as a large part of the box set Sailors' Tales (1970–1972) (2017), which contains studio and live recordings spanning Burrell's entire tenure in the band.
+Recordings from this subsequent tour exist as the live album Earthbound (1972) and as a large part of the box set Sailors' Tales (1970–1972) (2017), which contains studio and live recordings spanning Burrell's entire tenure in the band.
 Although relations improved between both parties leading to an offer from the musicians to continue on in the band, Fripp had already moved on and declined to participate.

-In 1973 Burrell, Wallace and Mel Collins reunited with Sinfield for his solo effort, Still.
+In 1973, Burrell, Wallace and Mel Collins reunited with Sinfield for his solo effort, Still.
 They also went on to form Snape with CCS's Alexis Korner and Peter Thorup, who had been on tour with King Crimson in the states the previous year, releasing the studio album, Accidentally Born in New Orleans, and a live album, Live on Tour in Germany.
 In 1974 Burrell featured with Chapman Whitney Streetwalkers along with other members of Family and King Crimson.